flutter/website/src/ui/advanced/gestures.md

 `onTapCancel`
-: The pointer that previously triggered the `onTapDown` will not end up causing a tap.
+: The pointer that previously triggered the `onTapDown` won't end up causing a tap.

 **Double tap**